rita-s/VBA-challenge/README.md

 Creating a script that loops through all the stocks for one year and outputs the following information:

-  * The ticker symbol.
+  * The ticker symbol

-  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year

-  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year

-  * The total stock volume of the stock.
+  * The total stock volume of the stock

-**Note:** Conditional formatting used to highlight positive change in green and negative change in red.
+**Note:** Conditional formatting used to highlight positive change in green and negative change in red

 The result match the following image: